rafaell-lycan/rafaell-lycan.com/_posts/2021-06-03-graphql-basics.md

 ---
 ## Introduction

 GraphQL is a query language for APIs, it uses a type system that defines your information and runs on the server-side.
-It's not tied to a database or some information storage system, instead, is managed by the code that defines it.
+It is not tied to a database or some information storage system, instead, is managed by the code that defines it.

-It's based on the definition of types that allows consulting specific fields of objects and resolving the information required in the query.
+It is based on the definition of types that allows consulting specific fields of objects and resolving the information required in the query.

 ## Fields